 There are several types of microscopes.
 The most common being stereo, digital, and compound microscopes.

-- Stereo microscopes (also known as dissecting microscopes) have a lower magnification than compound microscopes.
+- Dissecting or Stereo microscopes have a lower magnification than compound microscopes.
 They are best for looking at 3-D objects.

 - Digital microscopes are the newest type and use the power of computers to view objects.
 Some of the bonuses to digital microscopes is that they can email images.
 They’re also typically more comfortable to use for long periods of time.